linkerd/website/linkerd.io/content/blog/october-linkerd-community-meeting-recap.md

 ---
 title: October Linkerd community meeting recap
-author: Tarun
+author: tarun
+date: 2021-11-10T00:00:00Z
+feature: "/uploads/october-community-recap.png"
+thumbnail: "/uploads/october-community-recap.png"
 tags:
   - Community
-items:
-  -
-description: 'The world's first hybrid KubeCon turned out great for Linkerd.
-Fascinating talks, a big announcement around Linkerd 2.11, and, best of all, we got to see real people again. '
+description: "The world's first hybrid KubeCon turned out great for Linkerd.
+Fascinating talks, a big announcement around Linkerd 2.11, and, best of all, we got to see real people again."
 keywords: [community meeting; meetup]
 ---
 If you missed our last community meeting, don't worry.
 Below is a recap along